storacha/w3up/spec/capabilities.md

 When invoking `store/remove`, the `link` caveat must be set to the CID of the CAR file to remove.

-If a delegation contains a `link` caveat, an invocation derived from it must have the same CAR CID in it's `link` field.
+If a delegation contains a `link` caveat, an invocation derived from it must have the same CAR CID in its `link` field.
 A delegation without a `link` caveat may be invoked with any `link` value.

 #### Invocation